Things to do in Melbourne

 The first gaol buildings were built here in 1839 and it was used as a prison until 1929, during which time it held some of Australia’s most notorious criminals, including the bushranger Ned Kelly.
 It was the site of more than 130 executions.

-In 1972, Old Melbourne Gaol was turned into a museum and the exhibition here have only grown since then.
+In 1972, Old Melbourne Gaol was turned into a museum and the exhibition here has only grown since then.
 You can walk down the corridors and look into the cells.
 There are information displays about some of the prisoners, as well as some rather morbid memorabilia like death masks.

 If you’re feeling particularly brave, you can join one of the night tours the gaol runs, looking for ghosts and hearing the creepy tales of those who were hanged here.